 What did your teammates answer when asked, “What is the Single Responsibility Principle?”
 Most of them probably said, “An object should have a single responsibility.
 That is, it should do one thing.”

-This is understandable, especially since it’s basically the name of the SRP.
+This is understandable since it seems to match the name of the SRP.
 But what is “one thing”?

 Some people, eager to apply “a principle,” keep drilling down further and further.
 We extract more and more types, pursuing some ideal of “one thing.”
 It’s almost like you don’t reach SRP until you can’t subdivide it any further.